Updated: May 29, 2025

 Can US citizens buy real estate in Portugal?

 Yes, US citizens can buy real estate for sale in Portugal and will have no problems being a property owner of a Portuguese property.
-You will need a Portuguese tax number (NIF, or Número de Identificação Fiscal) to complete the property purchase.
-You can apply for it at the local tax authority or financial administration.
-You will also need to appoint a tax representative in Portugal.
+To relocate to Portugal, you will, however, need to get a residence permit.

 Can British buy real estate in Portugal?